Types of Japanese Warriors

-Wokou is a Japanese term meaning Japanese pirates, and this type of warrior is true to its name.
-The Wokou Japanese warriors were coastline raiding pirates who operated during the 13th century.
+Wokou is a term meaning ‘Japanese Pirates’ and true to its meaning.
+The Wokou were coastline raiding Japanese pirates who operated during the 13th century.
 According to ancient records, Wokou were not independent pirates and operated under the command of coastal region feudal lords who used them in fulfilling their secret ventures.
-The Wokou were known to carefully plan and execute raids on trading vessels from small islands off the mainland of Japan.
-They also went after other nations including Korea and China with the sole aim of looting as instructed by their lords.
+The Wokou were known to carefully plan and execute raids from small islands off the mainland of Japan and the coastlines on trading vessels.
+They also went after nations such as Korea and China with the sole aim of looting as instructed by their lords.